smalldb/libSmalldb/doc/big-picture.md

 The Big Picture
 ===============

-Smalldb operates on possibly infinite space of state machines.
+%Smalldb operates on possibly infinite space of state machines.
 Instead of creating a machine instance, a transition from not-exists state is invoked;
 deletion is transition to not-exists state.
 Each machine instance is represented by a record in database.
 Missing record means the machine is in